 Bringing Evidence to Family Court

-To demonstrate the reality of a divorce or child custody case, it usually takes more than recounting the he-said, she-said interactions between co-parents.
+Presenting evidence in a divorce or child custody case takes more than recounting conversations between co-parents.

 Family law attorneys can present evidence to demonstrate the truth of the co-parenting situation.
-Bringing evidence to court creates a clear record and provides support for the claims that each parent is attempting to prove.
-Having correct and clear documentation regarding custody exchanges, verbal or written agreements, and custody schedules are only part of the evidence that can be useful.
-Social media exchanges, texts, phone records, photos, and other tools can be valuable sources to create a more holistic understanding.
+Bringing evidence to court creates a clear record and supports the claims each parent is attempting to prove.
+Having correct and clear documentation regarding custody exchanges, verbal or written agreements, and custody schedules is only part of the evidence that can be useful in family court.
+Social media exchanges, texts, phone records, photos, and other tools can be valuable supplemental sources that create a more holistic understanding of the big picture.

-It is much harder to create evidence when you must dig through years of conversations across multiple platforms, try to remember dates that have gone by, or dig through old mail.
+Collecting evidence is much more difficult and time-consuming when you have to dig through conversations across multiple platforms, remember past dates within the past month or year, or search through old mail.
 Keeping a clear record of everything that happens between you and your co-parent should be something that you start as soon as a separation takes place.
-Keeping a journal and logging important dates is a great start.
-Tracking custody dates and exchange locations in a calendar will also be helpful.
+Keeping a journal and logging important dates, such as when and where custody exchanges take place, is a great start.

-Additionally, a judge will not consider evidence that has been acquired illegally.
-Recording someone without their knowledge is not legal in most states and cannot be presented in court, just as breaking into someone’s home to get information would be against the law.
+Additionally, a judge will not consider illegally obtained evidence.
+Recording someone without their knowledge is illegal in most states and cannot be presented in court, just as breaking into someone’s home to get information is against the law.

-The Discovery Process is the time when each parent puts together the information that they need to build their case.
-Discovery gives everyone the chance to have the correct documents and the same amount of information that the judge will have access to see.
-Both parents can request documents, including conversations and other physical evidence.
+The discovery process is when each parent collects the information needed to build their case.
+Discovery allows everyone to have the correct documents and the same amount of evidence for the judge to access.
+Both parents can request records, including conversations and other physical evidence.